-Essen in the North Rhine Westphalia part of Germany is probably most associated with the Ruhr industrial region and its coal mines and steelworks which powered German expansion in the late nineteenth and twentieth centuries.
-Until the late 1980’s it was Germany’s fifth largest city with a population peaking at around 730,000 people.
-A decline in heavy industry has led to a dramatic change in the profile of this most interesting of cities.
+Essen, situated in Germany's North Rhine Westphalia State, is most often associated with the Ruhr industrial region - whose coal mines and steelworks powered German expansion in the late nineteenth and twentieth centuries.
+Until the late 1980s it was Germany’s fifth largest city with a population peaking at around 730,000 people.
+However, a decline in heavy industry has led to a dramatic change in the profile of this most interesting of cities.
 The best places to stay in Essen are perfect for exploring its diverse charms.

 Today, Essen is still an important regional centre.
-It remains the headquarters of many of Germany’s largest corporations - industry in Essen is not dead!
-There has been something of a transformation, though.
-There is a thriving ‘tertiary’ sector around services and information.
+It remains the headquarters of many of Germany’s largest corporations - industry in Essen is definitely not dead!
+There has been something of a transformation, though, with it currently boasting a thriving ‘tertiary’ sector around services and information.

 The massive mining complex at Zeche Zollverein is the city’s most famous landmark.
-It is now a UNESCO world heritage site - notable for its classic Bauhaus design and dubbed ‘the most beautiful coal mine in the world’.
-It is now home to design centres and museums.
+It's now a prestigious UNESCO world heritage site - notable for its classic Bauhaus design and dubbed ‘the most beautiful coal mine in the world’.
+The city has of course made the most out of this, with it being home to multiple design centres and museums.

-- The Villa Hugel (built 1873) was the 269 room mansion of the industrialist Krupp family.
-It was a spectacular (if enormous) family home - complete with its own train station!
-It now hosts concerts and high profile exhibitions.
+- The Villa Hugel (built in 1873) was the 269-room mansion of the industrialist Krupp family.
+It was a spectacular and enormous family home - complete with its own train station!
+It now hosts concerts and high-profile exhibitions.

 The best places to stay in Essen